Gapyear.com: History

 In 1997, Tom Griffiths published the book Before You Go, foreword written by Sir Michael Palin, about overcoming the emotional and practical hurdles when planning your gap year or backpacking adventure.
 He won The Times' Young Travel Writer of the Year award for the book.

 Peter Pedrick was an IT consultant known for establishing the first market share database for each vehicle tyre-type sold in the UK on behalf of the British Rubber Manufacturers' Association.

 Peter Pedrick and Tom Griffiths went on to create The Gap Year Company Ltd., in July 1998, with the purpose of publishing a website, creating services to assist young people to travel and change the perception of a gap year from something that just rich kids did to something that everyone could do - work, volunteering or travel.
 The website initially launched as thegapyear.co.uk, became gapyear.co.uk in 1999 and in 2000 was changed to gapyear.com, with the intention of targeting the international travel market.

-An additional book, [The Virgin Student Traveller's Handbook, was also launched in 1999 with foreword written by Sir Richard Branson which offered more detailed country and travel preparation information than the first book.
+An additional book, The Virgin Student Traveller's Handbook, was also launched in 1999 with foreword written by Sir Richard Branson which offered more detailed country and travel preparation information than the first book.

 Gapyear.com published the Gap Year Magazine in 2001 and it was distributed to UK universities, colleges and schools until 2012.
 It was designed to inspire and offer advice about all forms of gap years, covering volunteering, backpacking, working abroad or just taking time out.

 Tom Griffiths acted on behalf of the gapyear.com as media spokesperson and quickly became the spokesperson for the gap year industry between 1998 until 2011.

 In 2004, the company assisted in the creation of the Barclays Gap Year Bank Account (did not launch) and the HSBC Gap Year Bank Account.
 In 2005, gapyear.com worked with Advance Payment Solutions (APS) to launch the Gap Year Cashplus Prepaid MasterCard, a multi-currency prepayment card, a first for the backpacker travel market.

 In 2010, gapyear.com became a part of Flight Centre Ltd. after attaining over 2 million site users.

-The website was temporarily closed in 2021 due to the COVID-19 pandemic.